swills/cirrina/NOTES.md

   * See [go-grpc-middleware](https://pkg.go.dev/github.com/grpc-ecosystem/go-grpc-middleware@v1.4.0/validator)
 * In vm.Save(), do not remove then add all disks/isos if the list does not change
 * In vm.Save(), do not add all disks/isos if there are none
-* Finish cloning -- NICs are done, need to do switches, disks and VMs
+* Finish cloning -- NICs are done, need to do disks and VMs
 * Do templating
 * arm64 support: kern.osreldate 1500018 -- need to wait for 1500019 and test for that or higher
 * Fix zvol ownership!